Best Free Sites to Sell Items Online 2026 Guide

 The "Free" Divide: Local vs. Shipping

-When we talk about sites to sell items online for free, we have to make a crucial distinction.
+When we talk aboutsites to sell items online for free, we have to make a critical distinction.
 Are you willing to meet a stranger in a parking lot, or do you want to print a label and drop a box in the mail?

 For years, I avoided local meetups.
 I thought they were awkward and unsafe.
 But when I did the math on how much I was losing to shipping fees and platform commissions (sometimes totaling 20-30% of the sale price), I changed my tune.